-We will continue to evaluate possible acquisitions designed to expand our business and drive significant stockholder returns.
+We will continue to evaluate other possible acquisitions designed to expand our business and drive significant stockholder returns.

 Holistic Capital Allocation Approach.
-We have adopted a shareholder friendly capital allocation policy that utilizes dividends and share repurchases to return capital to shareholders.
-Pursuant to our capital allocation strategy that we initially announced in September 2017, we have targeted to return approximately 25% of our annual cash flows from operations to stockholders in the form of dividends.
+We have adopted a shareholder friendly capital allocation policy that utilizes dividends and share repurchases to return capital to stockholders.
+Pursuant to our capital allocation strategy that we implemented in September 2017, we have returned approximately 20% of our annual cash flows from operations to stockholders in the form of dividends.
 We also intend to repurchase our shares sufficient to offset dilution from our equity plans.

 In January 2020, our Board of Directors increased the total share repurchase authorization from \$75.0 million to \$250.0 million.
-We repurchased and retired 0.8 million shares of our common stock for \$35.0 million in the six months ended May 31, 2021.
-The shares were repurchased as part of our Board of Directors authorized share repurchase program.
-As of May 31, 2021, there was \$155.0 million remaining under the current authorization.
+In the three months ended August 31, 2021, we did not repurchase any shares of our common stock.
+As of August 31, 2021, there was \$155.0 million remaining under the current authorization.